gsannikov/embedded_sdk/README.md

 ---

-### Awesome! what's in it for me?
+### Awesome!
+What's In It For Me?

-If you're tired of scattered shell scripts, fragile CI jobs, and inconsistent build behaviors—**AutoForge** gives you a single, maintainable system for reproducible builds, insightful logs, and a consistent developer experience across the board.
+If you're tired of scattered shell scripts, fragile CI jobs, and inconsistent build behaviors **AutoForge** gives you a single, maintainable system for reproducible builds, insightful logs, and a consistent developer experience across the board.

-### Demo Project Setup Instructions
+### The Demo Project

 The following link installs the `userspace` demo solution.
 Rather than replacing your existing `userspace` build flow, this demo is designed to overlay an already cloned repository.
 This approach lets you explore the tool in a realistic environment without disrupting your current working setup.

+#### Setup Instructions

-Copy the following -not so onne liner- to your terminal and behold
+Copy the following — `not-so-one-liner` — into your terminal and behold the magic.

 ```bash
 # Install the AutoForge demo overlay for 'userspace'
 GITHUB_REPO="https://github.com/intel-innersource/firmware.ethernet.devops.auto-forge"